matlach/atinject/README.md

 in 3, add or update or delete

 same as 2, but lock is on UserDocuments instead of User

+in 4, get

+same as 1, get is on UserDocuments instead of User

+in 4, add or update or delete

+same as 1, but lock is on UserDocuments instead of User

 as the examples go, the contention is moved from the User toward the Document.